Leads cool off while the team is busy elsewhere

 Built for service businesses that feel the drag in the follow-through

-Best fit for owner-led and lean teams that already know where response, scheduling, or intake keeps slipping.
+Best fit for owner-led and lean teams that already know where after-hours response, scheduling, or intake keeps slipping.

 A missed call, web form, or after-hours message sits too long because the next step still depends on someone checking the inbox at the right time.